vineethkumarv/sv-wiki/Interface.md

 Input  signals are sampling with respect to the clock event.
 If an input skew is specified then the signal is sampled at skew time units before the clock event.
 Then the  output signals are driving skew simulation time units after the corresponding clock event.
 Input  skew is implicitly negative because it happens before the clock.

-In Input skew, `#1step` sampled at the end of previous step ie, postponed region. `#0` sampled at the same time as their corresponding clock event ie, Observed Region.
+In Input skew, the input signal sampled at the end of previous step ie, postponed region and output signal sampled at after some time corresponding  to their clock event ie, Observed Region.
 In Output skew is positive because it refers the time after the clock event.

-The input `#1step` will get stable input for previous slots and output `#0` driven at stable point in the current time slot.
+Eg. default input #3ps output #2

 **Syntax**